ahmedeltriky/alx-system_engineering-devops/0x00-shell_basics/README.md

-file: shows the type of a file ln -s Target linkname: to create a symbolic link cp -u *.html path: copies all html files and updates the target file
+file: shows the type of a file ln -s Target linkname: to create a symbolic link cp -u *.html path: copies all html files and updates the target file mv [[:upper:]] moves all files starting with an uppercase letter rm *~ removes all files ending with ~ mkdir -p welcome/to/school